 How do I find my Google product category?

 The list of Google’s recognized product categories contains over six thousand entries but can be relatively easily navigated with the help of a simple search tool.
-Access the Google Shopping taxonomy list and search for the relevant product type using keywords related to and describe your product.
+Access the Google Shopping taxonomy list and search for the relevant product type using keywords related to and describing your product.
 The list can be found here.

 What is the Google product category in Shopify?